Huda Changes The Game

 When the Kylie lip kit came out, Huda answered with her lip contour pencil!
 A lip liner that you use to line your lips to give you a full natural pout.

 She has been open about having a lot of ideas before other companies come out with the actual products on the mainstream market.
 A big struggle for her to overcome was her hesitation to pull the trigger.

 More recently she says she is over waiting; if Huda Beauty has an idea on the table, she is going to act on it.

-Aside from the research and the comp shopping, Huda’s beauty hacks are what enables her to see what the consumer needs.
+Aside from the research and comp shopping, Huda’s beauty hacks are what enable her to see what the consumer needs.